 Granite Staters over the age of 18 are legally allowed to participate in the state lottery, as well as play daily fantasy sports at one of many different online operators.
 This is the youngest that residents can be for any forms of gambling, as playing poker or making pari-mutuel wagers on horse and greyhound racing is restricted to over 21s.

 The responsible gambling options in the state of New Hampshire are unfortunately rather dismal.
 It doesn’t have a publicly funded program dedicated to either treatment or prevention, and relies purely on the New Hampshire Council on Problem Gambling (NHCPG).
 The NHCPG is a non-profit organization that receives its only funding in the form of a $25,000 annual donation from the state lottery, which was barely able to fund a single helpline.
 In 2016, the helpline received over 200 calls, which were solely answered by the Executive Director of the NGCPG, Ed Talbot, who volunteers his own time.

 Upcoming Regulation and Expected Changes

 The most pressing change that will affect gambling laws in New Hampshire is the new opinion from the DOJ overturning the Wire Act.
-In 2011, the Wire Act was found to only apply to sports betting, which halted the possibility for cross-state gambling on sports.
+In 2011, the Wire Act was found to only apply to a type of USA gambling, in particular sports betting, which halted the possibility for cross-state gambling on sports.
 However, the new opinion states that this should actually apply to all forms of transfers for wagering, effectively rendering the online sales of state lottery tickets and daily fantasy sports participation fees illegal.
 At the time of writing, the New Hampshire Lottery is planning to sue.
 In other areas, the state is also attempting to legalize sports betting, holding public hearings on proposals in early 2019.